BarsukinSyn/ComfyUI-Enjoyer-Roadmap/terms-and-definitions.md

 ## Samplers and Schedulers

 Samplers and schedulers are key elements in the image generation process, playing a crucial role in how images are created and refined.
 Due to the complexity, a separate page has been dedicated to cover it in detail.
 Please refer to the [Samplers and Schedulers](samplers-and-schedulers.md) section for a comprehensive explanation of their features, pros and cons, and various use cases.

+## CFG

+CFG (Classifier-Free Guidance) is a technique used to enhance the alignment between the generated images and the textual prompts guiding the generation.
+This method operates by running the model in two modes during the inference: one mode uses the text input to direct the image creation, and the other does not.
+By comparing the outputs from these two modes, the model can be steered to produce results that more closely match the text.

+The effectiveness of CFG is controlled by a "guidance scale" or "guidance weight," which adjusts how strongly the text influences the image generation.
+Increasing this scale tends to produce images that are more relevant and detailed according to the prompt, but setting it too high might lead to artifacts or overly literal interpretations.
+This feature is particularly valuable in tasks where precise adherence to textual descriptions is critical.